13 Day Lodge Safari

 Day 1 Arusha – Tarangire National Park

 After a short briefing in the morning, your safari will set off towards the Tarangire National Park.
-This park with its bush savannah, seasonal swamps and the life-giving Tarangire River is home to elephant herds – literally hundreds of animals.
+This park with its savannah, seasonal swamps and the life-giving Tarangire River is home to huge elephant herds – literally hundreds of animals.
 Animals gather at the river and besides elephants you should see mongoose, giraffes, bushbucks, hartebeests, dik-diks, waterbucks, warthogs and reedbucks all year round.
 After an extensive game drive, you will leave the park in the late afternoon and head to the Lake Burunge Tented Camp, where you will spend the night.

 Day 2 Tarangire Area – Lake Manyara National Park – Karatu

 You will enjoy breakfast before you leave the Tarangire Area to continue your journey to the Lake Manyara National Park.
-The park with its shallow alkaline lake is known for its over 400 bird species, primate-filled forests (look out for the long-tailed Guenon monkeys) and grassy plains.
+The park with its shallow alkaline lake is known for its over 400 bird species, primate-filled forests and grassy plains.
 Apart from elephants, you might also spot giraffes, hippos, wildebeests and impalas while the forests near the lake are teeming with noisy groups of monkeys.
-After an extensive game drive, you will travel to the Endoro Lodge in Karatu, where you will spend the night.
+After an extensive game drive, you will travel to Karatu in the Ngorongoro highlands.
 After your arrival, there might be time for an optional walk in the coffee plantations.
 You will spend the night at one of the three beautifully located Tanganyika Wilderness Adventure Lodges.
 Breakfast; Lunch; Dinner